puppetlabs/puppetlabs-tomcat/README.md

 ##Limitations

 This module only supports Tomcat installations on \*nix systems.
+The `tomcat::config::server*` defines require augeas >= 1.0.0.

 ##Development